servo/book/src/design-documentation/accessibility.md

 The WebView's `TreeId` can also be accessed via the [`accesskit_tree_id()`](https://doc.servo.org/servo/webview/struct.WebView.html#method.accesskit_tree_id) method.

 Once accessibility is active for the WebView, it will begin to emit `TreeUpdate`s via the [`WebViewDelegate::notify_accessibility_tree_update()`](https://doc.servo.org/servo/trait.WebViewDelegate.html#method.notify_accessibility_tree_update) method.
-These updates include the AccessKit `TreeId` for the WebView, so they must be preceded by a `TreeUpdate` for the [root tree](https://docs.rs/accesskit/struct.TreeId.html#associatedconstant.ROOT) for the application which includes a [graft node](https://docs.rs/accesskit/struct.Node.html#method.tree_id) for the `WebView`'s subtree.
+These updates include the AccessKit `TreeId` for the WebView, so a `TreeUpdate` for the [root tree](https://docs.rs/accesskit/struct.TreeId.html#associatedconstant.ROOT) for the application which includes a [graft node](https://docs.rs/accesskit/struct.Node.html#method.tree_id) for the `WebView`'s subtree must be sent to the Adapter before they are.

 The `WebView` will continue to emit `TreeUpdate`s for any change to its accessibility tree until either its `set_accessibility_active()` method is used to deactivate the accessibility tree, or its lifetime ends.
 Accessibility tree changes will be triggered by navigations within the webview, as well as any changes to the currently active document.